babu785/create-your-own-adventure/english/marshmallow.md

 Marshmallows smell funny.
 What is a marshmallow anyway?

-Unexpectedly, the Chief Marshmallow demands to see your [references](references/references.md).
+Unfortunately, the Chief Marshmallow demands to see your [references](references/references.md).

 The Chief Marshmallow also demands that you watch [Sonicsgate](https://www.youtube.com/watch?v=s9Dp20ydm1E)